jruels/automation-dev/labs/setup.md

 Always run VS Code in **Administrator mode** whenever you need to use Chocolatey to install or manage software that requires system-level changes.

-# Install extensions for VSCode
+# Install extensions for VS Code

 ### **Step 1: Open Visual Studio Code**